unelmacoin/unelmapay-wordpress-woocommerce/README.md

 ## Requirements

 - WordPress 5.2 or higher
-- WooCommerce 4.0 or higher
 - PHP 7.2 or higher
 - SSL certificate (HTTPS) for production
+- WooCommerce 4.0+ (optional, for e-commerce mode)

 ## Installation